When to Register for Bay Area Summer Camps 2026: Month-by-Month Deadlines

 What's available:

-• Sports-specific academies (soccer, basketball, tennis, swimming) typically run rolling registration with good March availability.
+- Sports-specific academies (soccer, basketball, tennis, swimming) typically run rolling registration with good March availability.
+See our Best Sports Summer Camps in the Bay Area 2026 for options still open.

 March is also when secondary research happens.
 Parents who registered their first-choice camps in February spend March filling in the remaining summer weeks.
 This is the moment the "how do I cover 10 weeks with two kids?" anxiety peaks.